 where creative minds can interact

 26 years ago today, the Challenger tragedy touched the entire nation, but nowhere more than Concord, NH schoolkids.
 My son was a 5th grader.
-Every morning, everyone had watched the launch preparations on local cable station, which had a special feed, and seen the technician give Christa McAuliffe an apple, and the…Continue
+Every morning, everyone had watched the launch preparations on local cable station, which had a special feed, and seen the technician give Christa McAuliffe an apple, and the astronauts take that walk to the bus to go out to the…Continue

 Risen from the ashes

 The dispair will soon be vanquished